wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     (5) A licensed insurer must obtain the Bank's approval before its fit and proper policy is amended in a material way.

-    (6) A licensed insurer that fails to comply with this section commits an offence and is liable, on summary conviction, to a fine not exceeding $500,000\.
+    (6) A licensed insurer that fails to comply with this section commits an offence and is liable, on conviction, to a fine not exceeding $500,000\.

+    Section 34(6): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 35 Group fit and proper policy